tjelvar-olsson/biologists-guide-to-computing/source/structuring-and-storing-data.rst

 the rows in the spreadsheet and the elements in an inner list would represent values of cells at different columns for a specific row.

-A graph, also known as a tree, is a data structure that links nodes together via edges.
+A graph, sometimes known as a tree, is a data structure that links nodes together via edges.
 This should sound relatively familiar to you as it is the basic concept behind phylogenetic trees.
 Each node represents a species and the edges represent the inferred evolutionary relationships between the species.
+Graphs are also used to represent 2D connectivities of molecules.

 Because of their general utility lists and dictionaries are built-in to many high level programming languages such as Python and JavaScript.
 However, data